 12. External Audit

-The Treasurer is subject to an annual independent review by the Washington State Auditor of its internal controls and compliance with all state and federal statutes and relevant policies and procedures.
+The Treasurer is subject to an annual independent review by the Washington State Auditor of its internal controls and compliance with all state and federal statutes and relevant policies and procedures (RCW 43.09.260), investment officers shall be included as part of the annual audit.
 However, the Washington State Auditor is not required to annually audit the Treasurer.

-13. Intergovernmental Investment Pool Committee
+13. Pool Participant Meetings

-The Intergovernmental Investment Pool Committee's (IIPC) purpose is to assist in reviewing the investment strategy and the need for cash flow information from Participants.
-The IIPC is composed of all Participants.
-The IIPC generally meets once a quarter similar to the Finance Committee meeting.
-Participants will be notified at least one week prior to the scheduled meeting of the date, time, and location of the IIPC meeting.
+The purpose of these meetings is to provide a forum for reporting, reviewing investment strategy, and receiving cash flow information from Participants.
+These meetings are typically held once a quarter similar to the Finance Committee.
+Participants will be notified at least one week prior to the scheduled meeting of the date, time, and location.

 14. Authorized Financial Dealers and Institutions